Kale, Quinoa and Community

 - Campuses in New York City and Los Angeles, the nation’s culinary capitals.

-- Chef-instructors from top restaurants and food businesses.
+- Chef-instructors with restaurant and food business experience.

-- 432 classroom hours covering essential cooking techniques with high-quality ingredients and digital course materials.
+- 432 classroom hours covering essential cooking techniques with high-quality ingredients.

 - Hands-on, 200-hour externships and networking opportunities.

-- Business and hospitality training for food entrepreneurs.
+- Business training available for food entrepreneurs interested in a dual diploma.

 - Ongoing job placement services and alumni support.